Rosenda Monteros

 Rosa Méndez Leza (31 August 1935 – 29 December 2018), known professionally as Rosenda Monteros, was a Mexican actress.
 She studied drama under Seki Sano.
 To American audiences, she is best known for her role as Petra in The Magnificent Seven.
 She had a prolific film career north and south of the U.S.–Mexican border.

+Monteros was born in Veracruz.
+She moved to Mexico City when she was 17.

 From 1955 to 1957, she was married to director Julio Bracho.